 There is an old SNL skit with Dana Carvey called “Choppin Broccoli”SNL link. (limited view of skit).
 In the scene, Carvey is a pretentious rock star.
 He plays the role of the impressionable, cool artist that seems to have a grand message hidden in his song.
 Carvey is playing his new song for some bigwig music executives.
 Instead of being a deep, inspiring song, it is clear that Carvey’s new song is nothing more than meaningless blabber in which he sings about chopping broccoli.
 In fact, Carvey plays the song while making the lyrics up as he goes.
-However, because of the rock star’s artistic image and dramatic, emotional delivery, the music executives listening to it eat this song up as the next big hit.
+However, because of the rock star’s artistic image and dramatic, emotional delivery, the music executives eat this song up as the next big hit.
 The music executives sheepishly nod their heads in approval because they are over-whelmed by the aura and grandeur of the rock star and are unable to think clearly as to what the message of the song is really about.

-In other words, the music executives become dumb in front of the rock star persona.
+In this scene, the music executives become dumb in front of the rock star persona.
 But, as an audience member we stand outside of this scene so we can clearly identify the song for what it is – a silly yet funny song about chopping broccoli.
 The audience can do this because the audience has not been duped by the rock star’s image.
 Therefore, the audience can make a clear assessment that the song appears to be grand on the surface, but underneath, the song is just meaningless blabber.

 I was recently teaching a series on spiritual warfare in our modern culture.
 During my research in this series I discovered a few interesting facts.
 If the mantra of money, power, and pleasure works we should expect that people in the U.S. should be much happier than people in less developed countries.
 Obviously, people in this country have greater access to a better lifestyle where pleasure can be achieved than say Mexico.
 According to a One World Nations Report, Mexico is still considered a developing 3rd world country.
 Mexico still has this classification because of the quality of life, poverty and lack of advancement of infrastructure and technology while improving is not as strong as countries like the U.S. Certainly, the quality of life is better in the U.S. than Mexico.
 Also, the U.S. has a more modern way of life where the pop culture is more influential.
 Nevertheless, Mexico has a better depression and suicide rate than the U.S. In a recent article titled Richer Countries Have Higher Depression Rates, WebMD notes that the depression rate in the U.S. is 19% while the depression rate in Mexico is 8%.
 Also, the suicide rate in the U.S. is 10% while the suicide rate in Mexico is 3%.